 College can be a demanding and stressful experience.
 Balancing academics, athletics, work, family, and a social life is challenging and often requires the development of new ways of relating, thinking, and behaving.
 Sometimes adjusting to these changes requires additional support.
 Counseling can assist you in learning and applying new skills to use in everyday life.
 Counselors are available at Counseling Services to help you with your concerns or refer you to someone who can provide you with additional assistance.
+We offer bilingual (Spanish) counseling services as well as being LQBTQIAS2+ affirming.

 Appointments are available Mon-Fri from 8am to 4pm.
 Typically appointments will take up to an hour but can vary in length.
 Please arrive on time for your scheduled appointment and prepare by thinking about what you would like to discuss, what your goals are for the session, and by participating.

-The Counseling Center will have limited availability of services for Spring 2023 semester.
-To schedule an Initial Intake Assessment please use the drop down menu below.
-If you are unable to find a day/time that works for you please call or email the Counseling Center.
 Each semester students seeking services complete an initial intake assessment session.
-This session focuses on understanding the student’s mental health concerns and making recommendations about what support/treatment could be helpful.
+This session focuses on understanding the student's mental health concerns and making recommendations about what support/treatment could be helpful.

 Schedule a Counseling Service